Wilfred/difftastic/README.md

 ### Helix

 Parser and queries are bundled with Helix starting with any version past 23.10.\
-For versions prior or equal to 23.10, do the following:
+For versions prior or equal to 23.10 or to always have the latest queries available, do the following:

 <details>
 <summary>Instructions</summary>